-The health and well being of every child in our care is of the utmost importance and the protection of children is our responsibility.
-An applicant or volunteer for temporary or permanent employment with the preschool program involves direct interaction with or the opportunity to interact and associate with children must submit to a background check.
-In addition no person with a substantiated report of child abuse or neglect will come in contact with children in the program or have responsibility for children.
+The health and well-being of every child in our care is of the utmost importance and the protection of children is our responsibility.
+An applicant for temporary or permanent employment or volunteer with the preschool program that involves direct interaction with or the opportunity to interact and associate with children must submit to a background check.
+In addition, no person with a substantiated report of child abuse or neglect will come in contact with children in the program or have responsibility for children.

 The program has written school board policy for reporting child abuse and neglect as well as procedures in place that comply with applicable federal, state, and local laws.
 The policy includes requirements for staff to report all suspected incidents of child abuse, neglect, or both by families, staff, volunteers, or others to the appropriate local agencies.
 Staff who report suspicions of child abuse or neglect where they work are immune from discharge, retaliation, or other disciplinary action for that reason alone unless it is proven that the report is malicious.
-All teaching staff complete "Mandatory Reporter: Child and Dependent Adult Abuse" at least every five years and within six months of employment.
+All district staff complete a Mandatory Reporter course in Child Abuse and Dependent Adult Abuse at least as prescribed by the certificate of completion and within six months of employment.

 The school district does not tolerate employees physically, or sexually abusing or harassing students.
-Students who are physically or sexually abused or harassed by an employee should notify their parents, legal guardians, teacher, principal, or another employee.
+Students who are physically or sexually abused or harassed by an employee should notify their parents, teacher, principal, or another employee.
 The Iowa Department of Education has established a two-step procedure for investigating allegations of physical or sexual abuse of students by employees.